redhat-cop/gitops-catalog/openshift-data-foundation-operator/config-helpers/README.md

 ### Overlays

-The node-labeler config helper for this operator currently offeres the following *overlays*:
+The node-labeler config helper for this operator currently offers the following *overlays*:
 * [default](overlays/default)

 ## Usage